 Dead ends and bad sources

 Sometimes threads come to nothing.
-A perfect example is when I think I’ve found the perfect stat, but after a bit of digging the original source turns out to be crap.
+A perfect example is when I think I’ve found the perfect stat, but after some digging the original source turns out to be crap.

-Always scrutinise research sources.
-There’s a lot of spammy shit on Google.
-Not all of it is true.
-Or it was true once, but it’s gone through several rounds of internet misinterpretations and has morphed into a Bullshit Beast.
+Always scrutinise your sources.
+There’s a lot of spammy shit on the internet.
+Some of it’s completely made up.
+Or it was true once but has gone through several rounds of internet misinterpretations and morphed into a Bullshit Beast.

 My advice: if you can’t find the original source, don’t use it.
 If you find the original source and it looks or sounds like baloney, don’t use it.